 - Connect a light to a timer.

-- Notify the police, and have a neighbor check your home periodically.
-Call the Volunteers In Police Service, VIPS.
+- Notify Volunteers In Police Service, VIPS and have a neighbor check your home periodically.

 - Have someone maintain your lawn.